jdomingu19/hello-typescript/README.md

 ## Repository Goals

-Strengthen the foundation by practicing TypeScript syntax, typing rules, and core concepts through structured examples, challenges, and course exercises.
+The primary goal of this repository is to strengthen my foundation in TypeScript by practicing syntax, typing rules, and core concepts through structured examples, challenges, and course exercises.
+Each script is designed to highlight a specific feature of the language, making the learning process incremental and reproducible.

-Use this repository as a stepping stone to transition from `JavaScript` into `TypeScript`, preparing for deeper work with `Node.js`, `React`, `React Native`, and `Expo`, aiming to create apps for `iOS`, `Android` and `Web`.
+Beyond fundamentals, this repository serves as a bridge for transitioning from JavaScript into TypeScript.
+By consolidating knowledge in typing, interfaces, and modular design, I am preparing for deeper work with Node.js, React, React Native, and Expo.
+This progression ensures that I can apply TypeScript effectively in both backend and frontend environments.

+Ultimately, the long-term vision is to use this repository as a stepping stone toward building cross‑platform applications for iOS, Android, and the Web.
+By maintaining a disciplined workflow and consistent documentation, I aim to create a resource that not only supports my growth but also becomes a reference for others exploring TypeScript and modern web development.

 ## License